 Keep learning your times tables - You should know your 2s, 5s and 10s from Year 2, 3s, 4s and 8s from Year 3 and Year 4 will focus on the rest of the tables, up to the 12 Times Table.
 Year 4 will be completing a Times Tables Check at the end of Year 4.

 Homework - Log on to TT Rockstars to practice those timestables and weekly activities will be set on My Maths, based on the topics being covered in class.
 All children are expected to complete the weekly activities set on My Maths and this will be followed up in class.

-PE days will be on a Wednesday.
+PE days will be on a Tuesday (Outdoor) & a Wednesday (Indoor).
 Children should come to school dressed in their full PE Kit (white t-shirt & blue shorts, trainers, jumper & tracksuit bottoms).
-Please note, some sessions may be in the hall and your child will need their indoor kit (white t-shirt and blue shorts) on these days.
-If we are outside they will need trainers and warm clothes in the winter months.
+Please note, Wednesday sessions will be in the hall and your child will need their indoor kit (white t-shirt and blue shorts) on these days.

 Clothing requirements for School Swimming are as follows:-

 A swimming hat is required to be worn if the hair covers the eyes or airways

 * Please note that in order for your child to benefit from the swimming lessons appropriate aquatic clothing must be worn.
 Should your children wish to wear items of clothing that cover up parts of the body, there are specific aquatic clothing designed for this purpose.
 Cotton leggings are detrimental to teaching and are a risk to health and safety.